IvyMurage/mafundi-hub-api/README.md

     * A user can sign up, log in, logout
     * A user can register as a handyman
     * A user can upload photos of the work they have done
-    * A user can upload a profile for identification purpose
+    * A user can upload a profile for identification purposes
     * A user can edit their profile
-*
+* ##### Tasks
-* A user can Register a handyman
     * A user can View all available tasks
     * A user can filter available jobs by:
         * Location
         * Service
+     * A user can search for a specific task
      * A user can View details of a single task
+     * A user can view locations of where the different tasks are located
+* ##### Proposals
     * A user can send a proposal to a client to work a specific task
-*
+    * A user can view proposals they have sent and also the proposal status of each task